benhaotang/OpenDeepResearcher-via-searxng/README.md

 # OpenDeepResearcher via Searxng 🧑‍🔬

-A robust research tool that uses AI to perform comprehensive research on any topic, offering flexible deployment through Docker, direct Python execution, or Jupyter notebooks.
+A robust research tool that uses AI to perform comprehensive research on any topic, offering flexible deployment through Docker, direct Python execution as OpenAI compatible endpoint with whatever frontend you like, or Jupyter notebooks.

 ![OpenDeepResearcher](./demos/Demo.png)

-*A demo usage in [Msty](https://msty.app)*
+*A demo usage with [Msty](https://msty.app) as frontend, there is also a dedicated [manual](./README-for-Msty.md) for Msty settings.*

 ## 🚀 Docker/Python Setup (Recommended)